-Part of the modules: Large-Scale Information and Knowledge Management (p.
-21)[IW4INLIKM], Advanced Concepts of
+Part of the modules: Advanced Concepts of Information and Knowledge Management (p.
+24)[IW4INLIKM1], Large-Scale

-ECTS Credits

-4

-Pours per week Term
+Hours per week

 Summer term

+Term

-Gumer term
+Summer term

-de Instruction language
+de

 The assessment will be an assessment according to sec.
 4 subsec.
 2 no 3. study and examination regulations and consists of several parts (projects, experiments, presentations and reports).
 The course will be assessed with "passed" or "failed" (according to sec.
 9 subsec.
 3 study and examination regulations).
 For passing the practical course, all partial exercises must have been passed successfully.
 If the course is dropped after the first session, it will be marked with "failed".